Transformers (film series)

 Transformers is a series of science fiction action films based on the Transformers franchise.
 Michael Bay directed the first five live action films: Transformers (2007), Revenge of the Fallen (2009), Dark of the Moon (2011), Age of Extinction (2014), and The Last Knight (2017), and has served as a producer for subsequent films.
-A sixth film, Bumblebee, directed by Travis Knight, was released in 2018, while a seventh film, Rise of the Beasts, directed by Steven Caple Jr., was released in 2023.
+A sixth film, Bumblebee, directed by Travis Knight, was released in 2018; a seventh film, Rise of the Beasts, directed by Steven Caple Jr., was released in 2023.

-The series has been distributed by Paramount Pictures and DreamWorks Pictures, with the latter working on the first two films.
+The series has been distributed by Paramount Pictures, with DreamWorks Pictures working on the first two films.
 While the Transformers film series has received negative to mixed reception, Bumblebee received positive reviews.
 Despite its critical reception, the Transformers film series has generally been successful at the box office, with Dark of the Moon and Age of Extinction grossing over $1 billion each; the latter was the highest-grossing film of 2014.
-It is the 14th-highest-grossing film series, with a total of $5.29 billion grossed over seven films to date.
+It is the 15th-highest-grossing film series, with a total of $5.42 billion grossed over eight films to date.